 Manic Panic Classic colors last for 4-6 weeks, but the brand also has an Amplified line that lasts 30% longer.

-For the sake of similarity, we’ll be checking out the formulas for our competitor’s Classic line and Splat’s Original Singles – as our featured brand doesn’t sell single jars of color.
+For the sake of similarity, I’ll be checking out the formulas for our competitor’s Classic line and Splat’s Original Singles – as our featured brand doesn’t sell single jars of color.

 One 1.5 oz packet of Splat color is $5, whereas one 4 oz jar of Manic Panic is $14.
 When doing the math, these two formulas check out to be around the same price.
 So what’s the difference?
 Not a ton.
 But it looks like our competitor offers more color options.

 If you need to lighten your hair and are looking for a 3-in-1 product, then Splat would be your best bet.
 Their complete kits contain bleach, color, and conditioning treatment in one.
 If you’re into large tubs of dye or a greater range of shades, Manic Panic is a solid choice.